-However, the most common cause of crepey skin is from ultraviolet (UV) radiation.
-The American Association of Dermatology says that exposure to UV radiation is the most preventable cause of early skin damage.
+Crepey skin is more common in older people, but there are other causes.
+A common cause of crepey skin is UV radiation.
+The American Academy of Dermatology (AAD) says that exposure to UV radiation is the most preventable cause of early skin damage.

 - lack of moisture in the skin

 - increased cortisol levels from stress, which can lead to